Are U.S. Insurers Reaching for Yield in the Low Interest Rate Environment?

 Issue: The persistent low interest rate environment has had a notable impact on many segments of the economy, including the life insurance industry.
 Interest rates declined significantly for about 8 years following the 2007-2008 global financial crisis.
 Historically low rates still persist despite recent action by the Federal Reserve (Fed).
 Persistent low interest rates are identified as a major threat for life insurance companies, given their rate-sensitive products and investments.

 Overview: Since 2007, the Federal Reserve (Fed) has used a variety of tools to stabilize the financial system, foster economic growth and keep interest rates low.
 It dramatically lowered the Fed Funds Target Rate to effectively zero where it has stayed since 2008.
 The Fed's quantitative easing (QE) program, or large-scale purchases of long-term government bonds and other securities, in 2008, 2010 and 2012 pushed the benchmark 10-year Treasury yield down from 4.7% at the start of 2007 to 1.9% at the end of 2011.
 Following the gradual phasing out of the bond-buying program by the Fed, the benchmark rate moved up to 3.03% at the end of 2013, before slowly declining back to 2.27 % at the end of 2015.
-In 2015 the Fed raised its key interest rate for the first time in nine years followed by another modest increase of 0.25% in December 2016.
-The Fed left rates unchanged in February 2017 after raising its benchmark rate in December to a range of 0.5 percent to 0.75 percent and has suggested three rate hikes are likely in 2017.
-Fed Chair Janet Yellen has cited the next three policy meetings - in March, May and June - as possible occasions for a rate increase.
+In 2015 the Fed raised its key interest rate for the first time in nine years.

-The recent low interest rate environment has been a key concern for U.S. life insurers.
-Life insurance companies face considerable interest rate risk given their investments in fixed-income securities and their unique liabilities as their assets and liabilities are heavily exposed to interest rate movements.
+Gradually rising interest rates are favorable to U.S. life insurers.
+The recent low interest rate environment has been a key concern for life insurers which face considerable interest rate risk given their investments in fixed-income securities.
+Also, the face interest rate risk due to their unique liabilities as their assets and liabilities are heavily exposed to interest rate movements.
 Interest rate risk can materialize in various ways, impacting life insurers' earnings, capital and reserves, liquidity and competitiveness.
 Moreover, the impact of a low interest rate environment depends on the level and type of guarantees offered.
 Life insurers' earnings are typically derived from the spread between their investment returns and what they credit as interest on insurance policies and products.
 During times of persistent low interest rates, life insurers' income from investments might be insufficient to meet contractually guaranteed obligations to policyholders which cannot be lowered.

 Persistent low interest rates can also affect earnings and life insurers' liquidity.
 Liquidity management is critical for life insurers.
 As part of asset-liability management (ALM), life companies strive to match liability cash flows with asset cash flows to avoid setting up an additional asset-liability mismatch reserve.
 During periods of low interest rates, assets and liabilities cash flows can be seriously mismatched, exposing insurers to losses from uneconomic asset sales to meet current obligations to policyholders.
 While under conditions of persistent low interest rates, life insurers' earnings are squeezed, liquidity demands tend to decrease as policy-holders are more likely to keep their money in life insurance investment products, such as annuities, due to the scant availability of higher-yielding alternatives.